EnmaSantos/vitality_vista/documentation/fitness_app 1.1.md

 - Social features.
 - Integration with wearable devices.
 - Scaling options to expand the range of APIs based on user demand.
+- Machine learning for personalized recommendations based on user data.
+- Integration with other health platforms (e.g., Fitbit, MyFitnessPal).
+- Edaman API for recipe search and nutrition analysis.